 RAN2 understands that RAN1 uses the “feature IDs”, since they are useful during the initial stage of discussions.
 RAN2 would like to request that once the RRC signalling is in place and can be mapped to each “feature ID”, the actual field names used in the signalling are also utilized in the RAN1/RAN4 capability discussions (to avoid inter-WG confusion e.g. in LSs).
 RAN2 would also like to point out that after the “snapshot” of defined Rel-16 capabilities have been captured in RAN2 TR 38.822, RAN2 does not plan not to update this TR.
 Discussions (on any WG capabilities) should be based on the actual specification text.

+9 Use per-band capability rather than per-UE capability, if both FDD/TDD and FR1/FR2 differentiations are needed.

+If both FDD/TDD and FR1/FR2 differentiations are required for a per-UE capability, it cannot be supported all of the possible combinations of xDD and FRx, as spotted by the LS from RAN1 in R2-2000013.
+For such a case, it is simpler and desirable that a UE capability is defined per frequency band (outside the band combination signalling), rather than per UE.

 2. Actions: